 Evaluation of Teaching

-The second approach to evaluating teaching is peer observation and evaluation of teaching.
-All probationary faculty shall be observed in at least two classes annually by a tenured faculty member chosen by the faculty candidate in consultation with the Dean and the Review Advisor.
-(For purposes of tracking annual observations, in the case of faculty beginning service in September “annually” refers to a sequence of fall term and spring term; for faculty beginning mid-year “annually” refers to a sequence of spring term and fall term.)
-At least once prior to tenure, all probationary faculty who are contractually obligated to teach General Studies courses shall be evaluated teaching one of his/her General Studies courses.
+2) Peer observation is required of all probationary faculty in at least two classes annually per academic year (Fall and/or Spring semester) by a tenured faculty member chosen by the faculty candidate in consultation with the Dean and the Review Advisor.
+At least once prior to tenure, all probationary faculty who are contractually obligated to teach General Studies courses shall be observed teaching one General Studies course.
 Tenured faculty are not required to be observed by their peers, but when seeking promotion or range adjustment they may request peer observations of their teaching by any tenured Stockton faculty member.

 - Assessing Your Program-Level Assessment Plan